Sharmil001/inamdarminaz/README.md

 **Talking about Personal Stuff:**

-- 🔭 I’m currently working on my MERN stack projects;
+- 🖱 I’m currently working on my MERN stack projects;
 - 🌱 I’m currently learning React and Typescript;
-- 👩🏻‍💻 I’m looking to collaborate on kick ass products;
+- 👩🏻‍💻 I’m looking to collaborate on kick ass projects;
 - 💬 Ask me about anything, I am happy to help;
 - 👩🏻‍🚀 SpaceX fan girl;
+- ☕️ Coffee keeps me functioning;
-- 🎮 Weeb and facinated about XR;
+- 🎮 Weeb and fascinated about XR;
-- ⚡️ Fun-Fact: Everyone has their own IF/THEN conditional programming, a situation where if certain conditions are met, then a logic bomb detonates.
+- 🤖 Mr. Robot: Everyone has their own IF/THEN conditional programming, a situation where if certain conditions are met, then a logic bomb detonates.
 Everything blows up in your face;
 - 📫 How to reach me: [i2inamdarminaz@gmail.com](mailto:i2inamdarminaz@gmail.com);
 - 🔗 My Portfolio: [https://inamdarminaz.netlify.app/](https://inamdarminaz.netlify.app/)